~ THE FOOT ~

 * Another 20 April 2007 photo shows Masters and Brower’s were both GONE. so the photo above was taken before 2007… so, close to 2003, probably before 2003.

-* The little point-roofed building that had housed MANY businesses, and even the post office is not visible.
+* The little pointy-roof building that had housed MANY businesses, and even the post office is not visible.
 It was moved farther up around the corner in 1996, so sometime after 1996.

 Photo Below: